Klimt in Vienna

 Shot in Vienna in the same year, the film perfectly captures the atmosphere of postwar Vienna using an excellent play of shadow and light.
 The plot is simple but gripping: Holly Martins, an out-of-work writer played by Joseph Cotton, travels to Vienna at the request of his old schoolmate Harry Lime (played superbly by Orson Welles), only to find him dead under mysterious circumstances.
 Doubts over the death drag Martins into the black-market penicillin racket and the path of the multinational forces controlling Vienna.
 Accompanying the first-rate script, camera work and acting is a mesmerising soundtrack.
 After filming one night, director Carol Reed was dining at a Heuriger (wine tavern) and fell under the spell of Anton Karas’ zither playing.
 Although Karas could neither read nor write music, Reed flew him to London to record the soundtrack.
 His bouncing, staggering ‘Harry Lime Theme’ dominated the film, became a chart hit and earned Karas a fortune.

 The Third Man was an instant success, and has aged with grace and style.
-It won first prize at Cannes in 1949 and the Academy Award for Best Camera for a Black and White Movie in 1950, and was selected by the British Film Institute as ‘favourite British film of the 20th century’ in 1999.
+It won first prize at Cannes in 1949 and the Academy Award for Best Cinematography (Black-and-White) in 1951, and was selected by the British Film Institute as ‘favourite British film of the 20th century’ in 1999.
 For years, the Burg Kino has screened the film on a weekly basis.

 The roots of theatre in Vienna date back to religious liturgies and passion plays of the mid- and late Middle Ages.
 Baroque operas staged from the late 16th century were very much influenced by Italian styles, and under Habsburg monarchs such as Ferdinand III and Karl VI, baroque theatre of the royal court rose to its zenith.
 In 1741 Maria Theresia paved the way for a broad theatre audience when she had a hall used for playing the tennis-like game jeu de paume converted into the original Burgtheater on Michaelerplatz.
 This later moved to the Ringstrasse into the premises of today's Burgtheater.